Madd Fari Rules in Tajweed: Extended Elongation Guide

 Mistake: Not maintaining proper mouth position during extended elongation

-Fix: Practice articulation for each vowel separately.
-Focus on maintaining consistent mouth position throughout the 4-6 count duration.
+Fix: Practise articulation for each vowel separately.
+Focus on maintaining consistent mouth position throughout the 4–6 count duration.

 6. Confusing with Madd Asli